Bears-R-Us/arkouda/training/SYMBOL_TABLE_OVERVIEW.md

 <a id="overview"></a>
 ## Symbol Table Overview

-The Symbol Table is implemented using a Chapel Map and serves as a `lookup table` that uses a Chapel `Map` which allows Arkouda to persist objects until the server is shutdown or the object is deleted.
+The Symbol Table is implemented using a Chapel Map and serves as a `lookup table` which allows Arkouda to persist objects until the server is shutdown or the object is deleted.

 <a id="symStruct"></a>